- Telephone 0131 332 9977

 - Food served Tue–Thu 12.30–2.30pm, 6–9.30pm; Fri/Sat 11.30am–2.30pm, 5.30–9.30pm.
 Closed Sun/Mon.

-The latest venture from Michelin-trained chef Gordon Craig uses inspiration from his travels abroad to create dishes with local, Scottish produce.
+Michelin-trained chef Gordon Craig uses inspiration from his travels abroad to create imaginative dishes that fuse global ingredients with local produce.

-- Provides: Children's high chairs, Wheelchair access, Pre-theatre menu, Free wi-fi
+- Provides: Children's high chairs, Pre-theatre menu, Free wi-fi

 - Capacity: 44